cabrown91/coding-challenge/README.md

 ###To Run Locally
 1. Clone the repo
+2. Run ```npm install``` in your terminal to install dependencies (Node.js and Express.js)
-2. run ```nodemon``` in your terminal to run the server
+3. run ```nodemon``` in your terminal to run the server
-3. Navigate to Localhost:3000 in your browser
+4. Navigate to Localhost:3000 in your browser
-4. Navigate to Localhost:3000/api/talks to view the list of all talks at the conference
+5. Navigate to Localhost:3000/api/talks to view the list of all talks at the conference
-5. Navigate to Localhost:3000/api/attendees to view the list of all attendees a the conference
+6. Navigate to Localhost:3000/api/attendees to view the list of all attendees a the conference